 - Traction is King: Look for carpeted surfaces or rubber grips.
 Bare wood or plastic is a slip hazard for furry paws.

-- The "Rise": For arthritic cats, look for a low step height (about 4–5 inches).
+- The "Rise": For arthritic cats, look for a low step height -- in feline rehabilitation resources this is commonly recommended at roughly 4-5 inches (about 10-13 cm).
 Anything higher is just another hurdle.

 - Side Rails: If your cat's vision is failing, side rails act as a guide so they don't wander off the edge.